Undergraduate Level Courses

 This course offers upper-level students interested in the intersection of history and environmental studies the opportunity to engage deeply with the environments and cultures of the Northern Atlantic world.
 It locates the Northern Atlantic in space, time, and multidisciplinary study to investigate the history of this transnational region and the varied approaches to studying it.

-Many of us are aware of revolutionary leaders such as Toussaint Louverture (Haiti), Ahmad Ben Bella (Algeria), Nelson Mandela (South Africa) and Fidel Castro (Cuba).
+Many of us are aware of revolutionary leaders such as Toussaint Louverture (Haiti), Ahmad Ben Bella (Algeria), Nelson Mandela (South Africa), and Fidel Castro (Cuba).
 We read about their actions leading their people to liberation.
 To many around the globe, they remain idealized role models and symbols of freedom and justice.
 However, official nationalist histories, which focus on these leaders as primary actors of history, tend to sideline and at times completely erase other historical actors such as women, workers, and peasants who were equally important in the process of revolutionary change.
-In this class we will explore an array of different methods including oral histories, narrative films, memoirs, and visual culture (including photographs and posters) for studying and understanding historical revolutions.
-We will center women, workers, and peasants in our historical exploration of 20th-century revolutions of the global south starting with Haiti and moving onto Cuba, Algeria, South Africa, and Palestine.
+In this class, we will explore an array of different methods including oral histories, narrative films, memoirs, and visual culture (including photographs and posters) for studying and understanding historical revolutions.
+We will center women, workers, and peasants in our historical exploration of 20th-century revolutions of the global south starting with Haiti and moving on to Cuba, Algeria, South Africa, and Palestine.
 Utilizing different primary resources will help us uncover the erasures and silences in official historical narratives.
-Understanding histories from below and through everyday experiences gives us a deeper understanding of anti-colonial struggles, the motivations behind joining a revolution, the complexities encountered by different groups, the efforts deployed in organizing societies, and the global solidarities that were built between different struggles.
+Understanding histories from below and through every day experiences gives us a deeper understanding of anti-colonial struggles, the motivations behind joining a revolution, the complexities encountered by different groups, the efforts deployed in organizing societies, and the global solidarities that were built between different struggles.

 US-Soviet Engagements and the Cultural Cold War, 1917-1991 This course discusses the cultural aspect of the Cold War defined by intellectual exchanges, exhibitions, jazz, rock music, and films.
 Throughout the geopolitical standoff, US-Soviet cultural engagements, full of contradictions and distortions, remained powerful.
 We will explore the role of politicians and cultural ambassadors in shaping Soviet and American cultural perceptions and stereotypes of each other.
 Topics will include the political use of culture, the role of ideology in culture formation and everyday life, the export of cultural images, reflections of the Cold War in culture, and lasting Cold War stereotypes, which affect Russian-American relationships even today.
-At the center of our course will be exploration of cultural diplomacy as an effective tool for establishing relations between two competitors on the international scene.
+At the center of our course will be the exploration of cultural diplomacy as an effective tool for establishing relations between two competitors on the international scene.
 Our readings will include recent academic studies about the Cold War, biographies, autobiographies, and a spy novel.
 For History majors in the College, this class can count for either the US or Russia region, depending on your written work.

 The seminar, “Expert Diplomacy,” traces the emergence and growing influence of experts as pivotal actors in the international system throughout the 20th century.
 It will explore how politicians increasingly viewed these individuals as indispensable carriers of specialized knowledge and relied on them as policymakers within technical committees of institutions like the League of Nations and the United Nations.
 Through seminar-style discussions, students will critically examine how international institutions provided platforms where experts could collaborate across borders, legitimize their knowledge, and establish themselves as influential players in shaping global diplomacy.
 We will also delve into how conferencing emerged as both a technique of internationalism and a means for advancing scientific progress, and assess whether this phenomenon is exclusive to a liberal international order.
 The course is structured around six thematic sessions, each spanning two to three weeks, where we will explore the role of expertise in areas such as health, opium and international law, education and intellectual cooperation, economy, and development.
 Several central questions will guide our weekly discussions: How do expert communities form, and how have they shaped international relations?
 In what ways have experts balanced national interests with broader international goals?
 We will consider how these individuals, often navigating between the demands of national delegations and the priorities of international communities, have acted as de facto diplomats, shaping both state policy and non-governmental internationalism.
 By the end of the course, students will be equipped to critically assess the significance of experts in diplomacy and their impact on the trajectory of international governance.

-Historical knowledge—and the knowledge of how nation states, politicians, world leaders, non-state actors, and national polities use history in the conduct of foreign affairs—is crucial to success as a diplomat or foreign policy practitioner.
-From the 1914 assassination of Archduke Franz Ferdinand, to myriad examples of American policymakers using the Munich and Vietnam analogies when debating policy, to China’s current use of history to make claims in the South China Sea, history is an ever-present factor in international affairs.
-This course will examine the ways in which these groups have used history to create historical narratives and its effects on the formulation and implementation of foreign policy.
+Historical knowledge—and the knowledge of how nation-states, politicians, world leaders, non-state actors, and national polities use history in the conduct of foreign affairs—is crucial to success as a diplomat or foreign policy practitioner.
+From the 1914 assassination of Archduke Franz Ferdinand to myriad examples of American policymakers using the Munich and Vietnam analogies when debating policy, to China’s current use of history to make claims in the South China Sea, history is an ever-present factor in international affairs.
+This course will examine the ways in which these groups have used history to create historical narratives and their effects on the formulation and implementation of foreign policy.
 It will also examine the ways in which some countries deal with difficult aspects of their history.
 Key to this course will be an exploration of what history is, how it is portrayed, and who decides how it is portrayed.
 We will pursue the questions of how we can learn from history, how it affects international affairs, and what kinds of “lessons learned” policymakers can derive from history (and why).
 Furthermore, we will consider the question of whether or not historical analogies aid or burden policymaking decisions.
-Understanding history and how it is used is only one aspect of affective policymaking.
+Understanding history and how it is used is only one aspect of effective policymaking.
 Students will also explore how to sift through this information to make informed policy decisions in a fast-paced environment.
-Tasks will include weekly reading and short writing assignments; student led class discussions; and researching, writing, and presenting an eight to ten page final research paper on a topic of their choosing that deals with an issue of history in international affairs.
+Tasks will include weekly reading and short writing assignments; student-led class discussions; and researching, writing, and presenting an eight to ten-page final research paper on a topic of their choosing that deals with an issue of history in international affairs.
 Issues to be covered will include: -The uses and misuses of history: an overview of history in international affairs -Using history in the decision-making process -The Vietnam Syndrome and the Munich Analogy -The Boxer Rebellion: memory and its effects on policy -Knowing who’s across the table: history, culture, and race in foreign affairs -I’m sorry: apologies in the international arena The professor is Director of Programs and Research at the SFS Institute for the Study of Diplomacy.
 He is a diplomatic historian who served in multiple roles at the Department of State.
 He recently completed a one-year tour for the Office of the Director of National Intelligence as the Presidential Daily Briefing Book briefer for State Department senior officials.

 This course and summer lab will explore the history of relations between Japan and Korea from the perspective of social and cultural interactions to understand historical memory issues in context.
 The Spring seminar will focus on topics ranging from early-modern diplomacy and trade to colonial rule, wartime mobilization, decolonization, and contemporary connections, including youth culture, J-pop, and K-pop.
-We will also explore social issues related to tourism, particularly the “dark tourism,” which will be one focus of the summer lab.
+We will also explore social issues related to tourism, particularly “dark tourism,” which will be one focus of the summer lab.
 The course’s main objective will be to co-author a guidebook to sites that connect the two countries.
-After the end of the semester in May, participants will embark for two weeks of fieldwork in South Korea and Japan.
+After the end of the semester in May, participants will embark on two weeks of fieldwork in South Korea and Japan.
 In addition to visiting historical sites and museums, we will meet with Korean and Japanese faculty and students to discuss historical memories and share experiences.
 Based on fieldwork during the trip, we will flesh out the guidebook for online publication.
-Please note that students will be registered by their deans or SFS OGE staff for these courses, following application review and interview.
+Please note that students will be registered by their deans or SFS OGE staff for these courses, following the application review and interview.

-In this seminar course we will consider the theories and practices that shaped the justice system of (mostly western and central) Europe from the Late Middle Ages through the eighteenth century.
+In this seminar course, we will consider the theories and practices that shaped the justice system of (mostly western and central) Europe from the Late Middle Ages through the eighteenth century.
 Our focus will be on the criminal side of the justice system, with only tangential treatment of civil laws and cases.
 We will consider both secular and church justice.
-We will start by examining the medieval situation, then examine the main commonalities and differences between the western European and English systems, and the rise of new criminal procedures starting in the thirteenth century and spreading across continental Europe by the Renaissance.
-Other themes will include the treatment of specific categories of crimes, and its political, cultural, religious, and other implications; the depiction of the criminal world and the justice system in European fiction; and the appearance of new ideas, and of judicial reforms, during the time of the Enlightenment.
+We will start by examining the medieval situation, then examine the main commonalities and differences between the Western European and English systems, and the rise of new criminal procedures starting in the thirteenth century and spreading across continental Europe by the Renaissance.
+Other themes will include the treatment of specific categories of crimes and their political, cultural, religious, and other implications; the depiction of the criminal world and the justice system in European fiction; and the appearance of new ideas, and of judicial reforms, during the time of the Enlightenment.
 We will also study a few examples of famous and political trials from various countries.
 We will use both primary and secondary sources to study these issues, trends, and examples.
 This course is a seminar, and thus most of our class time will be devoted to group discussions of relevant sources.
 The writing assignments will give students a chance to practice various forms of academic writing.

 Business historians often trace the origins of modern multinational firms – from Amazon to McDonalds – to the European trading companies of the early modern world.
 Like modern firms, these corporations had investors, governance structures, and often tense relationships with political authorities in their home states.
-But these early European trading companies also commanded armies and navies, ruthlessly colonized and subdued indigenous empires, and participated in the enslavement and human traffic of millions.
+But these early European trading companies also commanded armies and navies, ruthlessly colonized and subdued indigenous empires, and participated in the enslavement and human trafficking of millions.
 This course will examine the global histories of early trading companies, including the Virginia Company, the Royal Africa Company, and the British, Dutch, and French East India Companies.
 Who were the investors and shareholders in these ventures, and what power did they have in governing their companies?
 What political, military, and economic relationships did the companies forge with major, non-Western powers like the Mughal Empire and China?
 What kinds of financial and political controversies did they generate in Europe, and what was the ultimate human cost of their business abroad?
 What happens when a company acts like a “state,” and what does the early modern period teach us about business structures today?
-We will read new historical work on the relationship between corporations and empire, from western and non-western perspectives.
+We will read new historical work on the relationship between corporations and empires, from Western and non-Western perspectives.
 We will also read key primary source documents from the histories of the British, Dutch, and French companies, including charters, legal acts, diplomatic correspondence, and works of economic and political thought by authors such as Adam Smith, Josiah Child, Hugo Grotius, Denis Diderot, and Edmund Burke.

 This course is about: how and why saints fascinated medieval people and still fascinate modern historians.
 We will examine the various kinds of medieval saints: male and female, high-born and lowly, popular and official, aspiring and failed.
 We will also look at the ways that medieval people reacted to saints and the role that devotion to the saints played in medieval culture.
 We will study how medieval people honored their saints (and sometimes defamed them) and what was expected from saints in return; what kinds of people became recognized saints, and how this recognition happened (or failed to happen); and what sort of stories were told about saints and how this hagiography (hagio-holy, graphy-writing; thus writing about the holy) was valued within medieval culture.
 We will be examining popular (and unusual) practices regarding saints, such as the treatment of saints’ corpses, as well as the development of the juridical process of canonization.
 Our approach to the phenomena of saints and their veneration in medieval society will be historical, anthropological, artistic, literary, and sociological.

-The modern world ushered in by the French Revolution provoked both optimism and pessimismn about the future of Western civilization.
-This course will look at the pessimistic reaction, especially as it relates to the development of mass society and how it manifested itself in fantasies of uncontrollable monsters such those in Frankenstein and Dracula, in the dystopic science fiction of H.G.
+The modern world ushered in by the French Revolution provoked both optimism and pessimism about the future of Western civilization.
+This course will look at the pessimistic reaction, especially as it relates to the development of mass society and how it manifested itself in fantasies of uncontrollable monsters such as those in Frankenstein and Dracula, in the dystopic science fiction of H.G.
 Wells, fears of social degeneracy, and the radical ideologies of Fascism and Nazism.
 The time period covered will be 1789 to the outbreak of World War II.

 The goal of this course is to provide students with the tools to analyze, navigate, and research processes of violence and justice in recent Latin American history.
 Violence is *not* endemic in Latin America, nor is discussing trauma the objective of this course.
-Through study of theory on the causes of violence in Latin America, the historical roots of violence and justice projects, and the analysis of local, domestic, and international transitional justice and post-conflict programs, this course will demonstrate that incidents of violence are always accompanied by efforts for justice, sparking discussion of exactly what justice looks like in different historical contexts.
+Through the study of theory on the causes of violence in Latin America, the historical roots of violence and justice projects, and the analysis of local, domestic, and international transitional justice and post-conflict programs, this course will demonstrate that incidents of violence are always accompanied by efforts for justice, sparking discussion of exactly what justice looks like in different historical contexts.

 This course focuses on the lived experiences of Palestinians in the Middle East from the late Ottoman period to the present and the key historical developments that have shaped those experiences.
 Over the course of the semester, students will write a research paper on a topic of their choice relating to modern Palestinian history.